-Final Examination or Evaluation (CLO1, CLO2, CLO4, CLO5)
+Final Examination or Evaluation (CLO1, CLO2, CLO4)

-The final exam will cover the latter part of the semester, will be open notes, and include multiple choice, short, and long answer questions.
+The final exam will be cumulative, open notes, and include multiple choice, short, and long answer questions.
 The final exam will be taken at the time of the scheduled in-class final on Canvas.